OpenBEL/belmgr/plugin/DEPLOYPLUGIN.md

 Prepare to publish:
 * Set you NPM author info and add your user to npmjs.com
-* Make sure you are added as a collaborator to belmgr-plugins by contacting one of the collaborators (e.g. `npm owner add`)
+* Make sure you are added as a collaborator to belmgr-plugin by contacting one of the collaborators (e.g. `npm owner add`)

 * CD to plugin directory
 * `npm version 1.1.1`  (insert correct version number - this will )